Sophie-Senge/README_generator/README.md

 node index.mjs.
 ```

 Answer the prompts in your command line according to what you want to include in your README file.
+If you leave a section blank it won't be listed in the table of contents section.

 ### Usage
 Link to full video (https://drive.google.com/file/d/1X20Zdd98p1-Vq3pkAsOQal-Nv01UAaJh/view)